-Now suppose $\pi$ is Write(d).
+Now suppose $\pi$ is Write(v).
 Then the key thing to show is that AF(t') = s'.
 The majority invariant implies that the Write in MajorityRegister sees the highest seqno i and thus i+1 is the new highest seqno.
-It writes (i+1, d) to a majority of the copies.
-On the other hand, the Write in Register just sets x to d.
-But clearly d is a value associated with the largest seqno after the step, so AF(t') = s' as required.
+It writes (i+1, v) to a majority of the copies.
+On the other hand, the Write in Register just sets x to v.
+But clearly v is a value associated with the largest seqno after the step, so AF(t') = s' as required.